Try Wisepops now

 Marketing automation can be a powerful tool for Shopify stores, but it requires careful consideration and planning to ensure that it is implemented effectively and efficiently.
 Still, a tool like HubSpot can become your central “hub” for marketing operations.

-11. Seasonal Promotions
+11. Seasonal promotions

 Seasonal promotions are marketing campaigns that are designed to take advantage of holidays or special occasions throughout the year.